 Congratulations!
-You must sign and return your Acceptance Contract with your $100 deposit within one week if you applied to the Early Decision Program.
-You must sign and return your Acceptance Contract with your $100 deposit within two weeks if you applied to the Regular Decision Program.
+You must sign and return your Acceptance Contract along with your $100 deposit within one week if you applied to the Early Decision Program and two weeks if you applied to the Regular Decision Program.
 Also, you must request final, official copies of all transcripts from your university’s Registrar’s Office be sent to the MCG Admissions Office.
 Be sure that your final grades and degree(s) earned are listed on your final transcript(s).

 When will I receive my Pounce ID?

 You will receive your Pounce ID after you are offered acceptance and your signed acceptance contract and deposit are received in the Admissions Office.

 What if I don't get in the first time I apply?